currently-coding/knowledge/Englisch/Vocabulary/vocabulary.md

-to astonish(verb) (The surprising discovery astonished the scientists., The young pianist astonished the audience with his talent.) ::: erstaunen, überraschen, verblüffen to generate(verb) (The batteries generate power for the radio., I can generate a query for the database., The company generates high profits., The company had generated sufficient retained earnings.) ::: generieren, erzeugen, erstellen to renew(verb) (I renewed my newspaper subscription., A good polish renews the shine of the wood.) ::: erneuern, verlängern, auffrischen
+to astonish(verb) (The surprising discovery astonished the scientists., The young pianist astonished the audience with his talent.) ::: erstaunen, überraschen, verblüffen to generate(verb) (The batteries generate power for the radio., I can generate a query for the database., The company generates high profits., The company had generated sufficient retained earnings.) ::: generieren, erzeugen, erstellen to renew(verb) (I renewed my newspaper subscription., A good polish renews the shine of the wood.) ::: erneuern, verlängern, auffrischen purely(adverb) (I am asking purely to understand better.) ::: pur, bloß, lauter pure(adjective) (It was pure coincidence that they were in the same city that day., We only use natural oils and pure essences., The necklace was made of pure gold., She looked at the gift with pure joy.) ::: rein, pur, unverfälscht punk(noun) () ::: Punk, Punkrock, Punkerin punk(noun) () ::: Zündmasse, Zunder, Zunderholz punk(noun) (He called the thief a punk and ran after him.) ::: Dreckskerl, Rabauke timely(adjective) (Timely procurement of raw materials is essential for production., The supplier is responsible for timely delivery.) ::: rechtzeitig, fristgerecht, zeitgerecht cute(adjective) (This little dog is cute., Our kitten is really cute., I now have an adorable, cute kitten., My little niece is incredibly cute.) ::: niedlich, putzig, süß globe(noun) () ::: Welt, Globus, Erdball to globe(verb) () ::: zusammenballen, kugelförmig werden, kugelförmig machen Globen(noun) () ::: globes to shoot(verb) (An archer shoots arrows at a target., He shoots with pinpoint precision., The director decided to shoot the scene outside., With this new camera, you can shoot in any light., The boy pulled the trigger but the toy pistol did not shoot., The seedlings began to shoot after two weeks.) ::: schießen, drehen, fotografieren shoot(noun) (The hunters went out for a shoot., I cut the twigs back so that new shoots could develop.) ::: Jagd, Trieb, Schuss
+Shoot!(interjection) () ::: Verdammt!
+cheek(noun) (I kissed her on the cheek., He caressed her cheek., He gave her a kiss on the cheek., She had the cheek to leave me waiting for an hour., I have a mole on my left cheek.) ::: Wange, Backe, Frechheit to steer(verb) (The captain steers the ship away from the cliffs., It is hard to steer a ship through the narrow., The driver saw the dog and steered in the other direction.) ::: steuern, lenken, führen steer(noun) () ::: junger Ochse, Rind mortgage(noun) (I have redeemed the mortgage on my house.) ::: Hypothek, Pfand, Grundpfandrecht to mortgage(verb) (I mortgaged my house to open a bar.) ::: verpfänden, hypothekarisch belasten, als Pfand geben regardless(adjective) () ::: rücksichtslos, achtlos, unbekümmert regardless(adverb) (It started to rain, but we carried on regardless.) ::: trotzdem, ohne Bezug, achtlos to regard(verb) (I regard my manager as a very intelligent person., Using a typewriter can be regarded as outdated nowadays., We need to regard the demands of our customers., The scientist is highly regarded by his peers.) ::: betrachten, berücksichtigen, schätzen prospective(adjective) (The local industry is ready for prospective challenges., The local industry is prepared for prospective challenges., We are well prepared for prospective challenges., We are going to meet a prospective business partner.) ::: künftig, prospektiv, voraussichtlich comparable(adjective) (We can offer a comparable alternative.) ::: vergleichbar random(adjective) (I had a random encounter with an old friend today., The selection of participants is completely random., The collage shows a random selection of photos., The magician called a random spectator to the stage.) ::: zufällig, willkürlich, stichprobenartig predictable(adjective) (There were clouds in the sky, so the rain was predictable., My friend is pretty predictable, I always know what he is going to say., We offer all our services at predictable costs.) ::: vorhersehbar, berechenbar, kalkulierbar to predict(verb) (The weather forecast predicts sunshine for the weekend., Experts predict a positive economic development for next year., The weather forecast predicts rain., Experts predict a positive economic development.) ::: vorhersagen, prognostizieren, voraussagen rotation(noun) (I watched the tube's rotation around its own axis., This button controls tilt and rotation.) ::: Rotation, Drehung, Umdrehung to rot(verb) (Organic substances rot after a while., The fruit was no longer fresh and started to rot.) ::: verrotten, faulen, verfaulen
+Rotation(noun) (Ich betrachtete die Rotation des Rohrs um seine eigene Achse.) ::: rotation, spin, gyration modest(adjective) (He contented himself with a modest dinner.) ::: bescheiden, schlicht, dezent venture(noun) (The company invests in various ventures., I saved money to invest in a new venture.) ::: Unternehmen, Unternehmung, Projekt to venture(verb) (I ventured a guess about the company's profit., He ventured a small sum in hopes of a large profit.) ::: wagen, riskieren youngster(noun) (The youngsters like to hang out at the mall., My guitar tutor teaches both youngsters and adults.) ::: Jugendliche, Junge, Kind
+Youngster(noun) () ::: youngster
+to supervise(verb) (To ensure quality, production is constantly supervised., The professor supervises the student's work., The senior doctor is supervising the interns., A foreman supervises the other workers.) ::: überwachen, betreuen, beaufsichtigen dynamic(adjective) (The presenter of this show is very dynamic.) ::: dynamisch, lebhaft, rasant dynamic(noun) () ::: Dynamik